stratapp-ai/stratapp-ai.github.io/_blog/what-not-to-do-with-okrs.md

 ## OKR don't #2

-**Don't stop evolving the strategy tree** whilst executing your monthly/quarterly OKRs.
+**Don't stop evolving strategy** whilst executing your monthly/quarterly OKRs.

 Strategy never stops.
-Your strategy tree should be live and interactive.
+Your strategy tree should be:

+* live and interactive
+* cascading to execution
+* guided by your vision, why and direction

+NB - all 6 attributes co-exist inside #stratapp

 ## OKR don't #3